BL0GMAN/bl0gman.github.io/_posts/2020-04-27-day-of-uprising.md

 **Stop with this nonsense.
 Take action.
 Start to grow food (famine is a serious threat!), learn to make things yourself, if you must buy, buy locally, cherish your friends and family, ask people if they need help (maybe psychological, a talk or two),...**

-I personally spend this time learning a few skills that I didn't think I had the time for, mostly online stuff, a little coding, personal growth, about nature, reading a few interesting books etc. I want to be better at thing I do and want to learn new skills in this everchanging world.
+I personally spend this time learning a few skills that I didn't think I had the time for, mostly online stuff, a little coding, personal growth, about nature, reading a few interesting books etc. I want to be better at things I do and want to learn new skills in this everchanging world.
 And I want to utilize this knowledge as soon as possible to help myself and others in the battle for Humanity, in the battle for Nature; battle for Love.

-**We are going through a bottleneck and everyone can see it if the look carefully.
+**We are going through a bottleneck and everyone can see it if they look carefully.
 It is our duty to put our inner world to light and share the best we can to help us in this transition.**

 Systems will fall, economies will crush and what will come out?